GramSlayer/MangaInPdf/README.md

 Manga in PDF collection goes here .
+Download and read it offline on your device .